-New week new bug to hunt down!
-A day after our last deployment, a new type of error started rising like a great wave.
-Random SQL update queries started failing at random with the following error.
+New week, new bug to hunt down!
+A day after our last deployment, we encountered a new type of error that started occurring randomly.
+Certain SQL update queries were failing with the following error:

 ActiveRecord::StatementInvalid: Mysql2::Error: Lock wait timeout exceeded; try restarting transaction: UPDATE users SET ...

-At first glance it seemed something started locking a part of our database longer than 50 seconds which is the default lock timeout in MySQL.
+At first glance, it seemed like something locked our DB longer than the default lock timeout of 50 seconds in MySQL.

 It was strange since we haven’t deployed anything recently that could have inspired such a behaviour.